dthelegend/diss/main.typ

 }
 ```

-The SAT problem doesn't implement any solve function as it is tangential to this project.
-SAT instances are stored as the number of variables and a list of of lists of variables analagous to conjunctive normal form, each variable having whether it is negated (`true` for not negated, `false` for negated) and a which variable number it corresponds to.
+The SAT problem doesn'thave any implemented solvers as it is tangential to this project.
+SAT instances are stored as the number of variables as a list of of lists of variables analagous to conjunctive normal form, each variable having whether it is negated (`true` for not negated, `false` for negated) and a which variable number it corresponds to.
+The alternative form is storing a large binary matrix with $2 * N$ columns and $M$ rows.
+This style of matrix has faster row/column access and is faster for calculating satisfiability, but is slower to access the list of variables in clauses (it's a sparser representation).

 ```rust
 pub struct KSatVariable(pub bool, pub usize);